 Chronic people-pleasers deal with this phenomenon, and I’m sorry to have counted myself among their number in the past.
 Recently, a longtime friend said these words to me over dinner: “I’m glad [prev. relationship] ended.
 It seemed as though you’d lost something of yourself, but I’m happy to see you’re yourself again.”
-My friend had thought for years & easily recognized what I had only just then begun to consider: I had said yes to everything that was Him and pushed strongly for precious little of what was Me.
+My friend had thought for years & easily recognized what I had only just then begun to consider: I had said yes to everything that was Him and held on to precious little of what was Me.

-Knowing this, whenever I’m dating again I am conscious about maintaining my identity against all influences, perhaps to a point now where I’m getting paranoid and questioning every detail.
+Knowing this, whenever I’m with my current person I am conscious about maintaining my identity against all influences, perhaps to a point now where I’m getting paranoid and questioning every detail.
 “Am I actually interested in this?
 Would I actually try this?
 Do I care?
 Am I being honest with all parties, including myself?”

 So, eventually I dissipated into space: fantasizing about made up characters, writing fan fiction, creating tumblrs, binge television, watching porn…. anything unreal was a thousand times more interesting.
-And, again due to his natural selfishness, he accepted that and kept to himself and devoted all of his time to his own hobbies during that era, only to be alarmed and disappointed at how I “didn’t talk to him anymore”.
+And, again due to his natural selfishness, he kept to himself and devoted all of his time to his own hobbies during that era, only to be alarmed and disappointed at how I “didn’t talk to him anymore”.
 Talking requires two parties, of course, but selfish people don’t think this way.
-We didn’t talk; ergo, that meant I was ignoring him.
+We didn’t talk; ergo, I was ignoring him, and it was my fault.
 Simple.
 He surely doesn’t remember all the times I asked him questions in the car or at the table to a resounding silence as he scrolled through his phone not hearing me.
 Oh, how I hated his phone the first few years.
 I fantasized about lighting it on fire, hitting it with a hammer, beating it to a battery acid pulp, throwing it under bridges….
 You name a violent thought, and I can cite you a phone-related violent fantasy I’ve had.
 Eventually, though, and perhaps in defense of my sanity, I gave in and stared at my own phone in return.

 The challenge with romance is staying true to every important aspect of my identity while simultaneously being open to exploring someone else’s.
 This is a dance I will need to dance with eyes wide open going forward.

 Which…. brings me back to my original impetus for this post.
-I am not afraid of trying new things that are important to someone else; I’m afraid of not liking them.
+I am not afraid of trying new things that are important to him.
+I’m afraid of not liking them & the fallout that ensues.
 While I’m dancing in the empty space that comes beforehand, I can relish the idea that maybe I’ll like it.
 There’s an excitement in the possibility of it all.
-But, I know that in protecting my identity’s validity I won’t hide my reactions, which means that once I try things that are important to a man and hate them, it’s over.
+But, I know that in protecting my identity’s validity I won’t hide my reactions, which means that once I try things and hate them, it’s over.
 He’ll be gone.
 And that makes me very melancholy.